lcpsychadmin/ConversionCentral/README.md

 All security routes support list, update, and delete operations while enforcing uniqueness and referential integrity across process areas, users, and roles.

-### Ingestion Endpoints
+### Connection Endpoints

-Configure connectivity and monitor ingestion progress:
+Configure connectivity for upstream systems:

 - `POST /system-connections` – define how to authenticate and connect to a registered system (JDBC, ODBC, API, file, SAP RFC, etc.).
-- `POST /ingestion-jobs` – schedule or log table-level ingestion executions with status tracking and row-count metrics.

-Both endpoints support list, update, and delete verbs, enabling full lifecycle management of connectivity and job telemetry.
+The endpoint supports list, update, and delete verbs to enable full lifecycle management of source connectivity.
+Source ingestion jobs and schedules have been removed from the platform.

 ### 6. Run Tests